The Psychology Major

 Having been fully incorporated into actual research, we then encourage them to enroll in PSYC 3899 (Independent Study), in which they propose, design, execute, analyze, and write up their own psychological research project under the supervision of a faculty member.
 (Psychology Honors Students will then go one step further by enrolling in PSYC 4197W, Senior Thesis in Psychology, where they conduct their Honors Thesis in psychological research.)

-Students interested in Field Experience may download the PSYC 3880: Field Experience packet.
+Students interested in Field Experience may download the PSYC 3880 Information packet.

 This progression from early involvement in psychological research, to learning about experimental design and analysis, to conducting simple experiments, and then gaining an understanding of how research relates to content areas, provides a solid foundation upon which our seniors can then participate fully in the research process and thereby forward new knowledge in psychological science while, at the same time, become fully immersed and engaged in our discipline.